Kah0ona/achtung-clj/README.md

-# Achtung, die Kurv clone written in Clojure
+# Achtung, die Kurve clone written in Clojure

 A hobby project, implementing a [clone of the original game](https://achtungdiekurve.net/) in Clojure.